Exploring The Link Between Irritable Bowel Syndrome (IBS) And Anxiety

 Because trauma, stress, and anxiety seem to be so closely linked to IBS symptoms, a growing body of research suggests that talk therapy—particularly a type called cognitive behavioral therapy (CBT)—can be an effective treatment.
 A therapist can help you shift your thought patterns and learn grounding techniques to calm your central nervous system and reduce psychological distress associated with the stress response, which may reduce GI symptoms in turn.

-Talk therapy for irritable bowel syndrome patients
+Talk therapy for anxiety and irritable bowel syndrome patients

 Again, it’s generally recommended that you consult with your doctor if you’re experiencing symptoms of a condition like irritable bowel syndrome (IBS).
-They may do an evaluation to rule out any other medical conditions that could be causing your symptoms and/or recommend treatment to reduce their severity.
+They may evaluate to rule out any other medical conditions that could be causing your symptoms and/or recommend treatment to reduce their severity.
 If you have IBS, it may also be helpful to meet with a mental health care professional.
 They can help you address past trauma and other cognitive factors and find healthy ways to cope with stress and anxiety—whether routine or as symptoms of an anxiety disorder—which may reduce IBS and other GI symptoms.

-Online therapy for anxiety, depression, and IBS symptoms
+Online therapy for depression, anxiety, and IBS symptoms

 If IBS makes it difficult for you to commute to a new place like a therapist’s office or you experience hospital anxiety related to healthcare facilities, you might find online therapy to be a more convenient alternative.
 Research like one 2017 systematic review and meta-analysis using healthy controls suggests that online therapy can be effective for treating psychiatric disorders like anxiety and depression, so seeking this type of treatment may have a positive impact on IBS symptoms, anxiety, and depressive symptoms as measured by evaluation and depression scales, and quality of life.